Frequently Asked Questions

 Health insurance opportunities

 All students are required to have health insurance.
 The student admissions office on campus has information about acceptable insurance policies for students.
-Please contact them to determine the cost.
+Please contact that office to determine the cost.

 Official uniform requirements